PF-Web page partyfacts.herokuapp.com // PF-Data Github repository // PF-Dataverse archive

 The Party Facts project is a gateway to empirical data about political parties and a modern online platform about parties and their history as recorded in social science datasets.
 It makes use of social media technologies to create a collaborative data infrastructure following an approach to collect data successfully applied by the Encyclopedia of Life (EOL).

-With Party Facts we want to establish an infrastructure that supports political scientists in linking parties across datasets.
+With Party Facts, we want to establish an infrastructure that supports political scientists in linking parties across datasets.
 Our work is based on the experience we gained in recording and linking party information in the Manifesto Project and the ParlGov project with initial data for Party Facts derived from these two projects.
-In the Party Facts project we link main datasets of political science and provide a platform for other scientists to add party information and additional datasets.
+In the Party Facts project, we link main datasets of political science and provide a platform for other scientists to add party information and additional datasets.

 Credits